desihub/desidatamodel/doc/DESI_LSS/specprod/tarspecwdup.rst

 TSNR2_BGS                  float32           ""
 TSNR2_QSO                  float32           ""
 TSNR2_LRG                  float32           ""
-ZWARN_MTL                  int64             ZWARN flag from ledger of targets at timestamp of fiberassign file; see ledger description (link)
-Z_QN                       float64           column shouldn't be in this file Z if QUASAR Z_QN_CONF                  float64           column shouldn't be in this file Confidence of QSO IS_QSO_QN                  int16             column shouldn't be in this file If it is QSO
+ZWARN_MTL                  int64             ZWARN flag taken from target ledger at TIMESTAMP (link) Z_QN                       float64           column shouldn't be in this file Z if QUASAR Z_QN_CONF                  float64           column shouldn't be in this file Confidence of QSO IS_QSO_QN                  int16             column shouldn't be in this file If it is QSO